CaseyRo/casey.berlin/posts/youtube-dl-and-the-rpi.md

 It took me a while to figure out how to work with the Raspberry Pi.
 Especially when doing (and trying to remember) harder terminal commands.
-Let’s take a look at getting YouTube video’s downloaded for later use, using _only_ a Raspberry Pi. (and watching on a device of your choosing, iOS/mac in my case)
+Let’s take a look at getting YouTube videos downloaded for later use, using _only_ a Raspberry Pi. (and watching on a device of your choosing, iOS/mac/appleTV in my case)

 ## What You Need to Get Started